tsroten/fcache/docs/index.rst

         Return a new view of the cache's items (``(key, value)`` pairs).
         See the :ref:`documentation of view objects <dict-views>`.

-        In Python 2, this method returns a copy of the cache's list of ``(key, value)`` pairs.

     .. method:: keys()

         Return a new view of the cache's keys.
 See the :ref:`documentation of view objects <dict-views>`.

-        In Python 2, this method returns a copy of the cache's list of keys.

     .. method:: pop(key[, default])